JaCar-868/Medical-Image-Classifier/README.md

 ## Overview

-This project implements a Convolutional Neural Network (CNN) to analyze medical images for detecting and diagnosing diseases.
-The CNN model is built using TensorFlow's Keras API and trained on a dataset of medical images.
+"This project implements a Convolutional Neural Network (CNN) to analyze medical images for detecting and diagnosing diseases.
+The CNN model is built using TensorFlow's Keras API and is trained on a dataset of medical images stored as PyTorch tensors.
+The data includes positive and negative samples, which are preprocessed and augmented to improve the model's performance.
+The model architecture consists of multiple convolutional and pooling layers followed by fully connected layers.
+The training process includes early stopping and model checkpointing to ensure optimal performance.
+After training, the model is evaluated on a validation set, and misclassified samples are visually inspected."

 ## Table of Contents